observablehq/framework/docs/loaders.md

 ## Output

 Data loaders must output to [stdout](<https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>).
-The first extension (such as `.csv`) is not considered by the CLI; the data loader is solely responsible for producing the expected output (such as CSV).
+The first extension (such as `.csv`) does not affect the generated data snapshot; the data loader is solely responsible for producing the expected output (such as CSV).
 If you wish to log additional information from within a data loader, be sure to log to stderr, say by using [`console.warn`](https://developer.mozilla.org/en-US/docs/Web/API/console/warn); otherwise the logs will be included in the output file and sent to the client.

 ## Caching